 When attachments are added or if the truck is modified, the capacity of the truck may be affected.
 Contact your authorized CLARK dealer for a new nameplate showing the revised capacity.

-OSHA requires prior written approval from the manufacturer before any modifications affecting capacity or safety may be made.
+OSHA and international standards requires prior written approval from the manufacturer before any modifications affecting capacity or safety may be made.